 Using Excel to Reconcile Bank Accounts

 To prevent any problems with Excel formulas in the sheet, you only need to fill out boxes in blue.
-You’ll need to gather the following information:
+Gather the following information:

 The template matches the adjusted bank balance with the balance per check register.
 If it’s not equal, the template will show you the difference.
 Once reconciled, you’ll see the word “RECONCILED.”